tw-haiven/haiven/README.md

 Prerequisites:
 - Python (3.11)
 - [Poetry](https://python-poetry.org/)
-- Node 22 and yarn
+- Node and yarn - check `package.json` for current specific node version needed, we're often fighting with incompatibilities between next.js upgrades and node versions
 - If you don't have OAuth integration and credentials set up yet, you can set `AUTH_SWITCHED_OFF=true` in the `.env` file.

 Set up all other dependencies with this script (MacOS only):